top of page

 • Crescent

-• Texas Eagle between Chicago and San Antonio (then it switches to Traditional Dining between San Antonio and Los Angeles)
+• Texas Eagle between Chicago and San Antonio (then it switches to Traditional Dining between San Antonio and Los Angeles because it becomes the Sunset Limited)

 The nice thing about Flexible Dining is that you don’t have to make reservations for the dining car; you can just show up when you’re ready to eat, which is especially nice on long train rides, as you can just go with the flow and not have to look at the clock.
-There are specific hours for each meal though, listed at the bottom of this page on Amtrak’s website.
-You also get unlimited soft drinks onboard Flexible Dining trains too!
+There are specific hours for each meal though, listed at the bottom of this page on Amtrak’s website, along with what time you have to board the train by to get what meal.
+Flexible Dining also comes with unlimited soft drinks while you're onboard!

 Traditional Dining

 Traditional Dining is the best food you’ll find on Amtrak trains, but that doesn’t mean it’s spectacular.
-Although we don’t have personal experience with it yet, I’ve seen a number of its meals in my research, and it looks like low-level-diner quality.
+Although we don’t have personal experience with it yet, I’ve seen a number of its meals in my research, and it looks like an unimpressive diner quality.
 BUT Amtrak does say they are “chef-prepared meals”, so it’s still way better than the reheated foods in Flexible Dining and the cafe.
-Plus the dinner is 3 courses!

 Specific menus vary by route, but you can view sample menus on this page of Amtrak’s website.
 Traditional Dining is offered on the following routes: